mhavely/ocean-n61-bubble-sensor/README.md

 - "main.py" = Python code file used for sampling
 - "test_data2.csv" = initial data collected during first test deployment
 - "lid.stl" = CAD file for 3d printed housing
+- "parts_list.md" = list of parts used to construct sensor with embedded links to purchase sites
+- "user_manual.md" = a brief set of instructions on how to deploy the bubble sensor

 **Packages**
 - "tsl2591.py" = Light Sensor package